Fallenbagel/jellyseerr/docs/getting-started/installation.md

 3. Click on the "New Volume" button near the top right
 4. Enter a name for the volume (example: `overseerr-data`) and hit "Create"

-Then, create and start the Overseerr container:
+Then, create and start the Jellyseerr container:

 ```bash
 docker run -d -e LOG_LEVEL=debug -e TZ=Asia/Tokyo -p 5055:5055 -v "overseerr-data:/app/config" --restart unless-stopped sctx/overseerr